How to say “how old are you?” in Japanese

 Definition and meaning of “nan sai desu ka”

-First of all, let me start with the definition and meaning of “nan sai desu ka”.- nan sai desu ka – 何歳ですか/何才ですか (なんさいですか) : a Japanese expression for ‘how old are you?’
+- nan sai desu ka – 何歳ですか/何才ですか (なんさいですか) : a phrase meaning ‘how old are you?’ in Japanese.

-Its definition and meaning are quite simple and clear, I think.
-To understand this expression more clearly, however, let me explain its components in detail, one by one.
+The definition and meaning are simple and clear, I think.
+To understand this phrase more clearly, however, let me explain its grammatical components in detail, one by one.

-Below are the components of “nan sai desu ka”.- nan – 何 (なん) : an indefinite demonstrative pronoun meaning ‘what’ in Japanese.
-It is quite often used in Japanese questions.
+- nan – 何 (なん) : an interrogative pronoun meaning ‘what’ in Japanese.
+This is often used in Japanese questions.

-- desu – です : an auxiliary verb put after a noun, adjective, or phrase to make it polite.
-In this expression, it is put after the noun phrase, “nan sai”, to make it sound polite.
+- desu – です : an auxiliary verb used after a noun or adjective to make it polite.
+Probably, this is well known as a part of Japanese desu form.
+In the phrase, this is used after “nan sai” to make it sound polite.

-- ka – か : a sentence-ending particle put at the end of a sentence to make a question.
-As its grammatical definition suggests, it is put at the end of the expression to make the question.
+- ka – か : a sentence-ending particle used at the end of a sentence to make a question.
+As the definition suggests, this is used at the end of the phrase to make the question.

 Example #1: how to say “how old are you?” in Japanese